For miles and miles I sail and float;

 Interpretation

-The poem mentions Master Huiyuan, a revered monk of the Eastern Jin Dynasty who founded the Donglin Monastery on Mount Lu and initiated the Pure Land school of Buddhism.
-His "footsteps beyond the dust" represented, to traditional scholars, a lofty ideal of worldly transcendence.
-Here, Meng Haoran connects the mountain scenery before him with this transcendent figure.
-This is both a cultural echo evoked by the sublime landscape and, more importantly, a projection of his own inner struggle to find a spiritual path between official service and reclusion.
-Consequently, the poem transcends a typical traveler's snapshot of a scene; it becomes a condensed, profound work embodying reflection upon a life stage and the pursuit of spiritual meaning.
+The poem references Master Huiyuan, an eminent Eastern Jin Dynasty monk who founded the East Grove Temple on Mount Lu and established the Pure Land school of Buddhism.
+His "traces beyond the dust of the world" represented, for traditional scholars, the lofty ideal of spiritual withdrawal.
+For Meng Haoran, the sight of the mountain naturally evoked this transcendent figure.
+This was both a cultural echo and an inward projection of his own search for a spiritual path between the worlds of official service and reclusion.
+Consequently, the poem transcends a simple travelogue, becoming a concise yet profound work of reflection on a life stage and the pursuit of spiritual ideals.

 First Couplet: "挂席几千里,名山都未逢。"